TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/31 - Obadiah/Obadiah 1/Obadiah 1.1.md

 ---

 The vision of Obadiah.
-Thus saith the Lord Jehovah concerning Edom: We have heard tidings from Jehovah, and an ambassador is sent among the nations, [saying], Arise ye, and let us rise up against her in battle.
+This is what the Lord Yahweh says about Edom.
+We have heard news from Yahweh, and an ambassador is sent among the nations, saying, "Arise, and let's rise up against her in battle.